reddragon/blog.gaurav.ai/source/_posts/2016-01-10-writing-a-lisp-interpreter-in-go-for-an-ios-app.markdown

 For a person designing an interpreter, LISP is the ideal real-life language to start with.
 This is for two reasons:

 1. There are minimal symbols to interpret. '(' and ')' and the operators that you define.
-2. The parsing is straight-forward and recursive. <a href="https://en.wikipedia.org/wiki/Syntactic_sugar" target="_blank">Zero syntactic-sugar</a>.
+2. The parsing is straight-forward and recursive.
+Zero <a href="https://en.wikipedia.org/wiki/Syntactic_sugar" target="_blank">syntactic-sugar</a>.

 It is because you can have as small a subset of LISP that you want, that I could stay motivated and bring this project to closure.